 Here are seven ways to experience Cajun culture, history, food and music during your time in Louisiana.

 - The Jean Lafitte National Historical Park and Preserve.
 The Acadian Cultural Center in Lafayette has exhibits and artifacts focusing on the history and culture of Cajuns.
 It also offers a theater that shows films on Cajun subjects.
 The Prairie Acadian Cultural Center in Eunice and the Wetlands Acadian Cultural Center in Thibodaux focus on the geographic sub-regions reflected in their names.
 The Prairie Acadian Cultural Center offers frequent craft and cooking demonstrations, while the Wetlands Acadian Cultural Center offers guided boat tours on Bayou Lafourche and open jam sessions with local musicians.

 - The Bayou Terrebonne Waterlife Museum in Houma.
-This museum, with a charming back porch overlooking the bayou, focuses on the southernmost sub-region of Cajun Country, with special emphasis on its connection to the seafood industry.
+This museum, with a charming back porch overlooking the bayou, emphasizes its connection to the seafood industry.